o3de/o3de.org/content/docs/userguide/debugging-using-asserts.md

+description: ' Learn how to use asserts in &ALYlong; to debug your game code. '
+slug: debugging-using-asserts
+title: Using the sys_asserts Console Variable (CVAR)
+---
 # Using the `sys_asserts` Console Variable \(CVAR\)<a name="debugging-using-asserts"></a>

 Manage assert notifications in Lumberyard with the `sys_asserts` console variable\.
 The following table shows the possible values and their meanings\.